Francisco-Rosa/FreeCAD-Movie/TUTORIAL.md

 3.1.
 Important: use clones (or simple copies) of the objects to be animated, to avoid dependency problems between objects and their bases when they are animated.

 3.2.
 Usage of Render POV-Ray.
 In addition to already mentioned, you must configure for the render window not remains open after completion, deleting the '+P' in the 'Render parameters' field of the FC preferences.
-In addition,, if you don't want each frame to open before it's saved, set Open After Render to False.
+In addition, if you don't want each frame to open before it's saved, set Open After Render to False.

 For the Windows version, it will also be necessary to configure the POV-Ray Gui to close after the rendering is finished.
 To do so, open the POV-Ray GUI, go to the render settings (menu - Render), click 'On Completion' and enable 'Exit POV-Ray for Windows'.
 Also disable all sound warnings (in Render menu - 'SoundSettings...') and any message openings that may appear after each completed render.